 Coyotes are adaptable and have an extremely varied omnivorous diet.
 Their diet includes cactus fruits, flowers, insects, rodents, rabbits, birds, and reptiles.

-Nutria are sometimes misidentified as a large muskrat, although they are over five times the size.
-The tail of a muskrat, like a beaver lays flat, although more triangular.
+Coypu is sometimes misidentified as a large muskrat, although they are over five times the size.
+Like a beaver, the tail of a muskrat lays flat, although more triangular.

 They can be destructive, causing damage through burrowing.
-The damage can erode river banks, cause flood-control levees to breech and weaken.
+The damage can erode riverbanks and cause flood-control levees to breach and weaken.

-Nutria also cause damage to the plants in their environment as well.
+Coypu also causes damage to the plants in their environment as well.
 They eat up to 25% of their body weight per day but destroy and waste approximately ten times as much again.

-The damage they cause can threaten rare populations of other animals which rely on these habitats, as well as livelihoods of agricultural farms.
+The damage they cause can threaten rare populations of other animals that rely on these habitats and the livelihoods of agricultural farms.

 The deer mouse is a small and reclusive rodent.
-Their color (which resembles that of a deer) varies from gray to brown, with a white underbody.
+Their color (which resembles a deer) varies from gray to brown, with a white underbody.